hashicorp/design-system/website/docs/components/app-header/partials/code/how-to-use.md

 ### Layout

-The AppHeader exposes three “slots” (named blocks) where consumers can yield the navigation content and add business logic to control the content.
+The AppHeader exposes three “slots” (named blocks) where consumers can yield the navigation content and also add business logic to control the content.

 The `<:logo>` block should contain the `AppHeader::HomeLink` which is provided as a child component.

-The other two slots are used for consumer provided controls.
-The `<:globalActions>` block typically should provide an “OrgSwitcher” or “ProjectSwitcher“ control while the `<:utilityActions>` block should contain utilities such “Help” and “User” menus and optionally “Search”.
+The other two slots are intended for consumer-provided controls.
+The `<:globalActions>` block should typically contain a “context switcher” (sometimes called an “org switcher” or “project switcher”).
+The `<:utilityActions>` block is used to provide utilities including “Help” and “User” menus and, optionally, “Search”.

 ```handlebars